 Own Funds that do not fall within the definition of Basic Own Funds are known as Ancillary Own Funds.
-The Company currently has two letters of credit which are classified as Ancillary Own Funds, i.e. Tier 2 Capital which contribute towards the Eligible Own Funds under Solvency II as permitted by the PRA.
+The Company currently has a letter of credit which is classified as Ancillary Own Funds, i.e. Tier 2 Capital which contribute towards the Eligible Own Funds under Solvency II as permitted by the PRA.